Every-Flavor-Robotics/motorgo-python/README.md

 `motorgo-python` provides a Python API to control a MotorGo when it is mounted to a Raspberry Pi as a PiHat.
 It enables you to control the motor channels and stream the enocder and IMU data from the MotorGo.
 This package also includes a `motorgo` command line utility (CLI) that lets you configure settings on the MotorGo and perform basic operations without the need for code.

-Please follow our setup guide at (our docs)[https://docs.motorgo.net].
+Please follow our setup guide at [our docs](https://docs.motorgo.net).

+MotorGo hardware available at [https://motorgo.net](https://motorgo.net).

 ## Supported Boards